 Delivering a Passivhaus building is a rigorous process and requires buy-in from designers, suppliers and contractors from the outset to ensure that an excellent build quality is achieved.
 It sets stringent standards for a building’s performance which must be attained to guarantee certification.

-Ingleton Wood’s Certified Passivhaus Designers are integral members of our architectural discipline meaning that they are well placed to assist you from initial concept design through to completion of your project.
+Ingleton Wood’s certified Passivhaus designers are integral members of our architectural discipline and are able to assist you from initial concept design through to completion and assessment of your project.

 |London||020 7680 4400|